 Atom with an open writing project

 From left to right: the folder structure for the project, a main document window for draft text, a pane on the upper right for reference (notes on sources or outline notes), and one on the lower right for to-do lists, project-wide searches, or double-checking the bibliography file.
-All this can be customized however one likes (from arrangement to color to snippets), which is the main advantage of using a programming editor instead of a word processing program.
-I’d be shocked if one couldn’t arrive just as quickly at the setup of one’s dreams in Sublime, vim, emacs, or one of many other editors.
+All this can be customized however one likes (from arrangement to color scheme to snippets), which is a big advantage of using a programming editor instead of a word processing program.
+Atom makes it particularly easy to work with the file tree from the keyboard, but I’d be shocked if one couldn’t arrive just as quickly at the setup of one’s dreams in Sublime, vim, emacs, or one of many other editors.
 It was surprisingly easy to to incorporate all the features I had used in Scrivener, and then some.

-I write in the center pane, using the Markdown syntax, which is like a simplified HTML, but uses punctuation marks and spacing to denote formatting.
+I write in the main pane, using the Markdown syntax, which is like a simplified HTML that uses punctuation marks and spacing to denote formatting.
 It’s quite intuitive: surrounding a word or phrase with asterisks puts it in italics, headers are lines that begin with a number of

 #, followed by a space, and links, images, lists, and more can be added.
 (More in this Markdown Cheatsheet).
 They’re all plain text files, which makes them extremely flexible and portable.
 I’ll show an example of the syntax below in a moment.

-Footnotes are included in the version of Markdown that Pandoc translates, and they’re great.
+Footnotes are included in the version of Markdown that Pandoc translates, and they’re quite flexible.
 There are two kinds, and they both use a caret and brackets: an

 ^[Inline footnote] can come in the middle of a paragraph, while a

 [^Labeled] footnote refers to a longer footnote whose text is in its own paragraph(s).
-It’s all numbered automatically at the end.
-All the details for footnotes are in Pandoc’s footnote documentation.
+It’s all numbered automatically when you convert your document.
+Additional options for footnotes are in Pandoc’s footnote documentation.

 This part is both the most powerful and the most complicated aspect of the workflow.
 First, you gather sources in a citation manager and sync it to a .bib file.
 In Markdown generally, you get your unique citation key from your reference manager, and the Markdown syntax is,

 [@Warner2013, 55].
-It’s like parenthetical documentation, then it gets styled appropriately later.
+It’s like parenthetical documentation here, then it gets styled appropriately later.